Nick Rosen

 Founder of Met By Nick and Professional Matchmaker

-I've worked with hundreds of clients at this point and built a network of around 5,000 singles across the country.
-Every person in that network has talked to me directly.
+Five and a half years later, I've worked with hundreds of clients and built a network of around 6,000 singles across major cities in North America.
+Every single person in that network has talked to me directly.
+That's not scale in the traditional sense, but it's real relationships, and that matters more to me than growth metrics.

 Why I Think This Matters